-If your kitchen is looking a bit tired and in need of an update, whether a refresh or full remodel, you’ll soon find out it’s a jungle out there of trends, fads, colors, and the latest technology (that you’re not even sure you need).
+Is your kitchen looking a bit tired and in need of an update?
+Whether you want to do a refresh or full remodel, you’ll soon find out it’s a jungle out there of trends, fads, colors, and the latest technology (that you’re not even sure you need).
 It can be tricky weeding through “the latest” to figure out what makes sense for you.

 So how do you steer clear of the fads that will fade and embrace trends that will remain timeless?
 If you’re making big changes, such as flooring, cabinets, and countertops, you’ll want to do your research and possibly consult with a trusted kitchen designer or expert.
 But if you want to style up your kitchen, without the expense of a full remodel, here are some ideas to inspire you.

 A trend that’s here to stay.
 Add some smarts to your kitchen with Wi-Fi enabled countertop appliances from coffee makers to crockpots.
 Wave your hand to turn on your faucet or kitchen lights.
 Smart refrigerators are the hottest and coolest, literally, dispensing hot and cold water.

 Today’s trending kitchens include everything from modern chandeliers to industrial pendants.
 Lighting can instantly update a tired or dated space.
 Determine the right type of lighting for the task or area, and then have fun choosing a style that gives your kitchen a bright and modern new look.